fredgibbs/fredgibbs.github.io/courses/historiography/schedule.md

 ### Professionalization
 10: Thomas Gil, "Leopold Ranke," 383-92; Ranke (in Wines), 55-67; Felix Gilbert, "What Ranke Meant," _The American Scholar_ 56.3 (1987): 393-397.

-12: Guenther Roth, "History and Sociology in the Work of Max Weber," 306-18.
+12: Project Workshop. (previously: Guenther Roth, "History and Sociology in the Work of Max Weber," 306-18.)

 ### Empirical History